AIDXNZ/MARKDOWNWEB/index.md

 ## Projects
 A short list of projects I've worked on over the years.

+### I'm currently working on Authenticated Matrix Clocks
+The goal is to provide trustless space-time bounds in distributed systems.

 ### flutter-libp2p
 flutter_libp2p is implemented using rust-libp2p and FFI.
 Read more about rust-libp2p [here](https://github.com/libp2p/rust-libp2p)